eclipse-velocitas/velocitas-docs/content/en/docs/concepts/development_model/vehicle_app_sdk/_index.md

     conf.DAPR_APP_PORT = <your port>
 {{< /tab >}}
 {{< tab "C++" >}}
-// c++ does not use dapr for Pub/Sub messaging at this point
+// c++ does not use Dapr for Pub/Sub messaging at this point
 {{< /tab >}}
 {{< /tabpane >}}